karimarttila/python/webstore-demo/simple-server/README.md

 | Clojure       |      6 |    612 |
 | Python        |      8 |    528 |

-If you drop the empty package files (__init__.py) there are only 8 source code files in the production source tree and altogether only 582 lines of code.
+If you drop the empty package files (```__init__.py```) there are only 8 source code files in the production source tree and altogether only 582 lines of code.
 So, it seems that Python is the winner of this part of the contest.

 # Performance

 The [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) might cause some issues if you try to create a system which should be responsive to a large amount of events / sessions.
 Node is also single-threaded but Node has a special architecture in which Node runs single thread in an event loop and delegates e.g. I/O work to worker pool threads.
 This makes Node extremely efficient in handling tasks which are not CPU intensive (on the other side CPU intensive tasks may degrade the Node performance quite a lot).
 Java system on the contrary typically spins a dedicated thread for each request.
 This is more expensive (consumes more machine resources) but one thread (for one client) does not block processing of another thread (client).
 Python has the infamous Global Interpreter Lock which has generated a lot of debate in the Python community during Python's lifetime.
 In most cases this is not a problem since you usually use Python for small tasks.
-But if you use Python for CPU intensive work handling a huge set of tasks or requests in parallel you have to find some special solutions for it (and those do exists if you google them, see e.g. ["Efficiently Exploiting Multiple Cores with Python"](http://python-notes.curiousefficiency.org/en/latest/python3/multicore_python.html)).
+But if you use Python for CPU intensive work handling a huge set of tasks or requests in parallel you have to find some special solutions for it (and those do exist if you google them, see e.g. ["Efficiently Exploiting Multiple Cores with Python"](http://python-notes.curiousefficiency.org/en/latest/python3/multicore_python.html)).

 # Conclusions

 I have used Python for some 20 years for various tasks.
 E.g. my personal backup scripts at home are implemented using Python.
-My virtual dog was implemented using Python (watched my IP cameras and started an audio file of an insane dog barking if any movement detected at my backyard - I can reveal this now when I have a real big insane dog watching the house).
-At work I have used Python for various log analysis work, watching processes, analysing copy-pasting of Java classes between projects, glueing various aws cli commands together and so on and so on.
+My virtual dog was implemented using Python (watched my IP cameras and started an audio file of an insane dog barking if any movement detected at my backyard - I can reveal this now since I have a real big insane dog watching the house).
+At work I have used Python for various log analysis work, watching processes, analyzing copy-pasting of Java classes between projects, gluing various aws cli commands together and so on and so on.
 Python is really a good language for quick ad hoc scripts you may need for various purposes.
 Python is also pretty good language to implement a web server as I now did (performance testing is to be done).

-This excercise to implement the same web server using five languages (one still to go) has been a real eye opener.
+This exercise to implement the same web server using five languages (one still to go) has been a real eye opener.
 I must say that I'm pretty disappointed regarding Java's productivity.
 I thought that after 20 years I could have implemented the web server faster than with a totally new language (Javascript), but it took the same amount of time (about 3 weeks) for both of them.
 Python - 3 evenings.
 Now that those big enterprise monolithic systems are going to be history and the new era of Cloud serveless and microservices are emerging one can choose the language much freely.
 I think I leave Java in that big monolithic enterprise world where it belongs.
 The new serverless implementations are best to implement using Python or Javascript.
 Data oriented microservices possibly using Clojure.

 The last challenge is still ahead: [Go](https://golang.org/).
 It's going to be pretty interesting since I know nothing of Go.
 So, one more time I will raise the old Simple Server ghost and mold it into an implementation - this time using Go.